 This study could be called "Jesus doesn't judge a book by the cover!"
 To the sight of our eyes the Lord chose twelve of the most unlikely candidates to carry on his work.
-The calling of Matthew is one of the greatest examples -- a Jewish tax collector working for the Romans and hated by his own countrymen.
+The calling of Matthew is one of the best examples -- a Jewish tax collector, working for the Romans-- and hated by his own countrymen.
 How could he ever be Christ's representative?

 Jesus Choosing His Staff and Our Own Calling - Matthew 9:9-12/ Matthew 10:1-4